cycle/docs/query-builder/basic.md

 $select->where('status', 'active');
 ```

-By default such condition will generate statement like `'status' = "active"` (value will be passed as part of prepared statement).
+By default, such condition will generate statement like `'status' = "active"` (value will be passed as part of the prepared statement).

 To specify custom operator declare function with 3 arguments: